scriptclump/open_source_question_answers/wordpress.md

 **What is WordPress?**

-Word press is a best Open Source CMS which allows it to be used free of cost.
+WordPress is a best Open Source CMS which allows it to be used free of cost.
 You can use it on any kind of personal or commercial website without have to pay a single penny for it.
 It is built on PHP/MySQL (which is again Open Source) and licensed under GPL.

 **How safe is website on WordPress?**

-The word press is safe to operate but still it is suggested to keep updating with the latest version of WordPress to avoid hacking.
+The WordPress is safe to operate but still it is suggested to keep updating with the latest version of WordPress to avoid hacking.

 **Are there any limitations to a WordPress web site?**